Latticeworks1/SEE-PT-AI/README.md

 2. The new data for prediction should be a TXT file with the same column structure as the training data, but without the SBT column.
 For example:

-Depth Speed Tip Friction Pressure
+Depth Speed Tip Friction Pressure SBT

 0.02 2.29 0.37404 0.21034 -0.09698

 ...

 3. Use the provided sliders and buttons to adjust the model hyperparameters and initiate training or prediction.